 KIF1A Associated Neurological Disorder (KAND) is a neurodegenerative disorder caused by changes in the KIF1A gene.
 KAND causes a constellation of medical complexities.
 Symptoms first appear at birth or in early childhood.

-While KAND is a degenerative disorder, what that means can vary dramatically from person to person.
-People affected by mutations in KIF1A may not experience all of the same challenges, and the disorder does not affect any two people the same way.
+While KAND is a degenerative disorder, progression of the disease may vary dramatically from person to person.
+People affected by mutations in KIF1A may experience different challenges, and the disorder does not affect any two individuals the same way.
 It is important to consult a physician immediately if you suspect your child could have KAND.

 The following symptoms are commonly associated with KAND.

-This symptom most often results in developmental, speech and language delays in children.
-You may notice issues with verbal expression, difficulty expressing or receiving information, or problems with developing motor skills.
+Intellectual Disability (ID) most often results in developmental, speech and language delays in children.
+You may notice issues with verbal expression, difficulty expressing or receiving information, or problems with developing motor and fine-motor skills.

-Caused by degeneration of the cerebellum, the part of the brain that coordinates muscle activity, cerebellar atrophy can result in impaired muscle coordination, a loss of balance, unsteady gait, slurred speech, difficulty swallowing or chewing, and blindness.
+Cerebellar Atrophy is caused by degeneration of the cerebellum, the part of the brain that coordinates muscle activity.
+Cerebellar atrophy can result in impaired muscle coordination, a loss of balance, unsteady gait, slurred speech, difficulty swallowing or chewing, and blindness.

-Caused by damage to your peripheral nerves, which carry information from your brain and spinal cord to the rest of your body, this symptom can involve numbness in the hands and feet, a stabbing, burning or tingling pain throughout the body, extreme sensitivity to touch, and a lack of coordination.
+Peripheral Neuropathy is caused by damage to your peripheral nerves, which carry information from your brain and spinal cord to the rest of your body.
+This symptom can involve numbness in the hands and feet, a stabbing, burning or tingling pain throughout the body, extreme sensitivity to touch, and a lack of coordination.

 Mutations in KIF1A can also result in a clinical diagnosis of Autism Spectrum Disorder (ASD).
 We are still learning about the genetic causes of autism; however, characteristics of ASD include difficulty with communication and interaction with other people; restricted interests and repetitive behaviors; symptoms that hurt the person’s ability to function properly in school, work, and other areas of life.